khansatsbta/NAWAbot/README.md

 - RAG workflow that combines retrieval and generation for high-quality responses.
 - Secure functions to remove common injection phrases and to limit how many times a user can make a request in a given time period.
 - Splits text into manageable chunks.
-- Creates embeddings and a vector store using Chroma.
+- Creates embeddings and a vector store using FAISS.
+- Model self-evaluatiion.
-- Interactive interface with Streamlit Interface
+- Interactive interface with Streamlit Interface.

 ---